RobertArtigas/DCT2SQL/README.md

 The UTILITY templates have documentation built in that shows on the screen.
 Documentation is updated and improved on a regular basis.
 And since these templates only create output text files, they do not cause any changes to your existing systems and operations.

 ### Conversion of DATA from ISAM to SQL task
 The DCT2SQL templates do not handle conversion of the data in your ISAM files.
- The additional task where you have to create procedures to output all your table's data as a CSV file is done by the DUMPLOAD code generator.
+ The additional task where you have to create procedures to output all your table's data as a CSV file is done by the _DUMPLOAD_ backup code generator.
  You will still have to create the SQL backend table LOAD query script.
 That is dependent on your SQL backend and you will have to build that QUERY yourself.